Building Maintenance Bylaw

 Who will be doing the audits?

-A team of safety codes officers experienced in commercial construction and commercial systems and also trained as City of Calgary bylaw officers will perform the audits.
+A team of safety codes officers experienced in commercial construction and commercial systems will perform the audits.
+These safety codes officers are also trained as City of Calgary bylaw officers.

 Where does the Building Maintenance Bylaw and the Community Standards Bylaw meet?